robbiebmorris/robbiebmorris/README.md

 <!-- [![Website](SVG.svg)](https://robbiemorris.com) -->
 > Computer Science Student at University College London

-- Working on the technical aspects of hosting ClimateHack.AI 2023!
+- Current SDE Intern at Amazon London!
-- Interned at ASTRI developing machine learning projects (NLP, CV) in C++.
+- Worked on the technical aspects of hosting ClimateHack.AI 2023!
 - How to reach me: robbiebmorris@gmail.com

 <!--